 - Ostomy procedure connecting intestine to an opening in the abdomen to collect stool in an external bag

 The baby may receive medications and mechanical ventilation (oxygen support) through the course of treatment.
-The duration of the treatment may vary for days to weeks, depending on several factors, such as the baby’s response to treatment.
+The duration of the treatment may vary for days to weeks, depending on several factors, such as stage of the disease and the baby’s response to treatment.
 Since NEC mostly occurs in premature babies, they may need to stay in the NICU for an extended period for observation.

 Possible Complications And Prognosis Of NEC In Babies